jimlai586/LeetCode.swift/README.md

 But Swift optional is so good a feature that you will want to change career to just write it.
 Also it comes with Playground, which is insanely useful in debugging common problems like infinite loop.

+I plan on expanding this exercise by doing more problems and creating Swift introduction on some of the most useful techniques that I've picked up in the process.

+Swift itself is also expanding, I'm looking forward to seeing more of the well-thought designs like optionals.